-How the Milky Way came to possess two discs has been discussed for many years (see, for example, the review by \citealt{rix_milky_2013}).
-The two major theories for the formation mechanism of the thick disc are in-situ formation or ex-situ formation.
-In an in-situ scenario, high turbulence naturally leads to large scale heights \citep{bournaud_thick_2009} or radial migration causes stars to reach greater $Z$-heights \citep{loebman_genesis_2011}.
-In an ex-situ scenario, dynamical heating or gas-rich mergers, such as the Gaia-Enceladus-Sausage event, heat a pre-existing thin- or proto-disc and trigger centrally concentrated starbursts \citep{helmi_merger_2018, belokurov_co-formation_2018}.
-Current consensus suggests both processes played roles: an early, rapid in-situ build-up supplemented by later merger-driven heating \citep[e.g.][]{pinna_stellar_2024}.
-Following the formation of the thick disc, the Milky Way entered a more quiescent phase characterised by slower, inside-out growth of the thin disc.
-Semi-analytic and chemical evolution models, especially two-infall scenarios \citep{chiappini_chemical_1997}, propose a gap in the star formation of $\sim 1$ Gyr, followed by a phase of gradual accretion of enriched gas and slower star formation that builds an extended, kinematically colder thin disc \citep{haywood_milky_2016, katz_radial_2021}.
-However, there are chemical evolution models that do not include this gap and are still able to produce thin and thick discs \citep[e.g.][]{schonrich_origin_2009, schonrich_understanding_2017}.
-In either scenario, accreted gas is mixed with the enriched gas already present, which, together with dynamical processes like radial migration of stars, results in the metallicity gradients and age-radius correlations that are observed today \citep{cerqui_chemical_2025}.
+How the Milky Way came to possess two discs has been discussed for many years (see, e.g. the review by \citealt{rix_milky_2013}).
+The two major theories for the formation mechanism of the thick disc are in situ formation and ex situ formation.
+In an in situ scenario, high turbulence naturally leads to large scale-heights \citep{bournaud_thick_2009} or radial migration causes stars to reach greater $Z$-heights \citep{loebman_genesis_2011}.
+In an ex situ scenario, dynamical heating or gas-rich mergers, such as the Gaia-Enceladus-Sausage event, heat a pre-existing thin disc or proto-disc and trigger centrally concentrated starbursts \citep{helmi_merger_2018, belokurov_co-formation_2018}.
+The current consensus suggests both processes played roles: an early, rapid in situ buildup supplemented by later merger-driven heating \citep[e.g.][]{pinna_stellar_2024}.
+Following the formation of the thick disc, the Milky Way entered a more quiescent phase characterised by a slower, inside-out growth of the thin disc \citep{haywood_milky_2016}.
+Semi-analytic and chemical evolution models, especially two-infall scenarios \citep{chiappini_chemical_1997}, propose a gap in the star formation of $\sim\,1$\,Gyr, followed by a phase of gradual accretion of enriched gas and slower star formation that builds an extended, kinematically colder thin disc \citep{haywood_milky_2016, katz_radial_2021}.
+There are chemical evolution models that do not include this gap and are still able to produce thin and thick discs \citep[e.g.][]{schonrich_origin_2009, schonrich_understanding_2017}.
+In either scenario, accreted gas is mixed with the enriched gas already present, which, together with dynamical processes like the radial migration of stars, results in the metallicity gradients and age-radius correlations that are observed today \citep{cerqui_chemical_2025}.